robinhouston/whippet/readme.md

 your WordPress files -- Whippet will happily run from a wp-content folder by itself.

 Note: Whippet is Alpha software.
-We're sure it still has problems that need to be fixed, and we know the install process is a bit labourious.
+We're sure it still has problems that need to be fixed, and we know the install process is a bit laborious.
 Please do let us know how you get on, or open an issue if you have problems.
 Thanks!